 Rushing Her Way

 Why rush?
-For parents of incoming freshman, you have probably started to hear whispers about sorority rush.
-The way rushing is handled for sororities are somewhat different than fraternities, but I am glad to give you the parent perspective on both (check out our blog on USF’s fraternities).
+For parents of incoming freshman, you have probably started to hear whispers about rushing or sorority recruitment.
+The way recruitment is handled for sororities are somewhat different than fraternities, but I am glad to give you the parent perspective on both (check out our blog on USF’s fraternities).
 Either way, you will not find too many who love the rushing process.
 But like it or not, Greek life does have its advantages, especially at a large college; and kids are probably not going to forgo the rumors about rush if it means not joining.
 So, buckle up; the ride can get a bit bumpy.
 Let’s start rushing!